15 Best Things to Do in Jervis Bay

 Point Perpendicular Lighthouse

-The Point Perpendicular Lighthouse is a working lighthouse that was built to replace the failed Cape St George Lighthouse further south.
+The Point Perpendicular Lighthouse is a working lighthouse built to replace the ill-fated Cape St George Lighthouse further south.

-To get there, you will need to travel to the Beecroft Peninsula on the northern side of Jervis Bay, which can be accessed via Currarong Road.
+To reach it, head to the Beecroft Peninsula on the northern side of Jervis Bay, accessible via Currarong Road.

-Point Perpendicular (with its lighthouse) is considered one of Jervis Bay’s most iconic landmarks.
-It was designed and built in 1898 as one of a series of stations along the NSW coast.
+Point Perpendicular, with its striking lighthouse, is one of Jervis Bay’s most iconic landmarks.
+Designed and constructed in 1898, it’s part of a series of navigational stations along the NSW coast.

-The lighthouse itself is an absolute beauty, but its setting atop the dramatic cliffs of the headland makes this a very special place to visit.
+The lighthouse is stunning on its own, but its position atop the dramatic cliffs of the headland makes it an unforgettable place to visit.

 15. Outer Tubes